© Ground Picture/Shutterstock.com

 Her interpretation was the data had less outliers than a normal distribution due to the thinner and shorter tails.
 She was concerned the outliers might impact the validity of her analysis.

-Below is a graph of some normally distributed process data plus a graph of data which appears to be platykurtic.
+Below is a graph of some normally distributed process data plus a graph of data that appears to be platykurtic.
 Note the value of kurtosis with the normal distribution is close to 0 and the platykurtic value is negative.

 platykurtic